OptimalBranching/BooleanInference.jl/matrix100/slides-tnet.typ

   *Challenge*: What if $2^"tw"$ is too large for memory?
 ])

-== Summary (1)
+== Summary of part 1

 - Constraint satisfaction problem (CSP) is a reasoner that LLM can not beat yet.
 - CSP problems can be represented as tensor networks (optionally with max-plus algebra).
-- Tensor network is efficient for low-dimensional problems, remains exponential for high-dimensional problems.
-- The *memory cost* of tensor contraction is the bottleneck.
+- In tensor network simulation, the *memory cost* is usually the bottleneck.

 = Reduce the memory: From slicing to branching